-Dr. Gallagher Explains Implications of Innovation in Publication
+Dr. Gallagher Explains the Implications of Innovation in Recent Publication

 How can complex organizations innovate while remaining reliable?